benpate/digit/README.md

 ## Pull Requests Welcome

-This library is a work in progress, and will benefit from your experience reports, use cases, and contributions.
+Digit is relatively stable and is performing well in [Emissary](https://github.com/EmissarySocial/emissary).
+However, it is still a work in progress, and will benefit from your experience reports, use cases, and contributions.
 If you have an idea for making this library better, send in a pull request.
 We're all in this together! 👉